FREE CONSULTATION: (785)233-1836

 If you have been injured by a dangerous product, then rely on our Manhattan, Kansas, product liability attorneys to provide top-notch legal counsel throughout every stage of your case.
 Call (785) 233-1836 today for a no-obligation consultation.

 The product injury trial lawyers of Palmer Law Group have years of experience and are authorities in taking on difficult cases against corporations backed by powerful defense teams.
-We go beyond simply getting you money: our attorneys understand each case is unique and every client deserves personalized support.
+Our experienced personal injury lawyer in Manhattan, KS go beyond simply getting you money: our attorneys understand each case is unique and every client deserves personalized support.

 Despite being a small firm, we carry impressive credentials and go above and beyond to provide excellence throughout each stage of your case.
 Furthermore, part of our commitment to providing superior service includes fostering open communication lines with our clients.
 We take the time to listen to your story and use our years of expertise to help make your life better after working with us.